 Before we start, let us re-iterate that we’re not advocating for you to plan out every second of your day at Comic-Con.
 There is literally no way to do the entire convention in four and a half days, and some of the best experiences at the convention come from just letting yourself explore.
 However, there’s also a lot of really cool things at the convention that you might see and think, “Oh, I want to check that out,” and when you actually get the convention, you won’t remember.
 So for that reason, we’re big advocates of using spreadsheets during Comic-Con.

 But fear not, Comic-Con attendee.
-The odds are high you have either Excel or Google Drive on your computer, and you can make your own schedule (really, it’s not hard).
+The odds are high you have access to either Excel or Google Drive, and you can make your own schedule (really, it’s not hard).
 We use a pretty simple schedule, that’s color coded based on three things: Things we absolutely want to do, things we might be interested in (maybe’s), and back-ups.
 We break it out by day and by hour, but if that doesn’t make sense to you – break it out another way.
 We also add booth #’s on here for things that we’re interested in checking out.
 Plus, as you get closer to SDCC, this is a good, quick way to see if something that just got announced has any time conflicts with other things you’re interested in.

 If you don’t feel comfortable making your own schedule, or if you’re looking for a base to start from, you can also use Dustin Majitsu’s wonderful Google Drive spreadsheet, which you can download and customize.
 His version is much more detailed – it includes everything from a grocery list to a packing list to exclusives you want to pick-up, and more.